 Technology in focus

-In this third report of the Tax Transformation Trends survey series, we tapped into the perspectives of 300+ tax and finance leaders globally to examine how technology has ushered in an entirely new age of transparency for the tax function to unprecedented levels of transparency.
+For this third report of Deloitte’s tax transformation-trends survey series, we tapped into the experience and perspectives of more than 300 tax and finance leaders around the word to examine how technology is propelling the tax function to unprecedented levels of transparency.

 Tax in a transparent world